-5.11.1 Support BC Transit in the creation of a landmark multi-modal transit hub at the intersection of the Lochside Trail and Galloping Goose Trail that:
+5.11.1 Support BC Transit in the creation of a landmark multi-modal transit hub at the intersection of the Lochside Regional Trail and Galloping Goose Regional Trail that:

-- Enhances the role and identity of the UDC as a regional hub and focal point in Saanich; - Includes attractive façades, public art, appropriate lighting and gathering spaces; - Creates a seamless and inviting experience for all modes, particularly pedestrians, cyclists and transit users; - Maintains the 'AAA' (all ages and abilities) quality of the Galloping Goose and Lochside Trails; - Integrates high quality public spaces throughout the exchange; - Enables efficient transit access and egress along Douglas Street; - Accommodates the potential future conversion to light rail transit; - Incorporates active uses, housing and/or community facilities such as retail-commercial and a community centre, library or other similar services; and - Serves as a prominent visual landmark that highlights the area and serves as a point of orientation in the landscape. - 5.11.2 Encourage the provision of two and three bedroom units suitable for families with children in new multi-family developments. - 5.11.3 Support the exploration of various land assembly configurations for the multi-modal transit hub to best achieve the items identified in Policy 5.11.1.
-Should land assemblies change the configuration of development parcels and transportation corridors, generally apply the Core land use designation to newly created development parcels in the immediate area. - 5.11.4 Explore options to incorporate an underground transit hub system for the future BC Transit station, potentially connecting Vernon Avenue, Blanshard Street and Douglas Street below grade. - 5.11.5 Support redevelopment that applies the principles of transit-oriented development, with provision for reduced parking requirements given the proximity to the future transit hub and active transportation facilities. - 5.11.6 Explore enhancements along Wascana Avenue that provide a stronger connection between the Galloping Goose Trail and Mt.
-View Park, including pedestrian and cycling improvements and the addition of landscaping and street trees. - 5.11.7 Explore the addition of a pedestrian and cycling connection across the Pat Bay Highway to connect the Mt.
+- Enhances the role and identity of the UD area as a regional hub and focal point in Saanich; - Includes attractive façades, public art, appropriate lighting and gathering spaces; - Creates a seamless and inviting experience for all modes, particularly pedestrians, cyclists and transit users; - Maintains the 'AAA' (all ages and abilities) quality of the Galloping Goose and Lochside Regional Trails; - Integrates high quality public spaces throughout the exchange; - Enables efficient transit access and egress along Douglas Street; - Accommodates the potential future conversion to light rail transit; - Incorporates active uses, housing and/or community facilities such as retail-commercial and a community centre, library or other similar services; and - Serves as a prominent visual landmark that highlights the area and serves as a point of orientation in the landscape. - 5.11.2 Support the exploration of various land assembly configurations for the multi-modal transit hub to best achieve the items identified in Policy 5.11.1.
+Should land assemblies change the configuration of development parcels and transportation corridors, generally apply the Core land use designation to newly created development parcels in the immediate area. - 5.11.3 Explore options to incorporate an underground transit hub system for the future BC Transit station, potentially connecting Vernon Avenue, Blanshard Street and Douglas Street below grade. - 5.11.4 Support redevelopment that applies the principles of transit-oriented development, with provision for reduced parking requirements given the proximity to the future transit hub and active transportation facilities. - 5.11.5 Explore enhancements along Wascana Avenue that provide a stronger connection between the Galloping Goose Regional Trail and Mt.
+View Park, including pedestrian and cycling improvements and the addition of landscaping and street trees. - 5.11.6 Explore the addition of a pedestrian and cycling connection across the Pat Bay Highway to connect the Mt.
 View Neighbourhood sub-area to Swan Lake.

-Uptown Place, Rowland Avenue 5.12 NIGEL VALLEY - MUNICIPAL CAMPUS
+Uptown Place, Rowland Avenue

+5.12 NIGEL VALLEY - MUNICIPAL CAMPUS